jack-galileo04/retirement-report/README.md

 # Personalised Retirement Savings Report

-### Tools: Power BI, Power Query, DAX, R, Tidyverse, Mortality Modelling, Economic Modelling
+This project aims to provide an interactive report that visualises the viability of users' retirement "nest egg" in Australia.
+It uses stochastic economic and demographic modelling in R to provide personalisation and scenario/distributional analysis in Power BI.

-### Problem: Providing personalised insights for required retirement savings via an interactive Power BI report.
+---

-## Overview:
+## 🔍 Overview

-This project constructs an analytical report, employing
+This project constructs an analytical report, employing:
 - Data Visualisation
 - Data Analysis
 - Data Wrangling